THE VOICE OF WITNESS EDUCATION PROGRAM

 We serve over 20,000 people annually, and our oral history pedagogy has also been used to train a broad range of advocates for human rights and dignity, including educators, writers, journalists, attorneys, and medical doctors.

 - Year-round site visits and workshops for schools and community organizations

 - Tailored consultancies for schools, organizations, and individuals seeking more in-depth storytelling support

 - Free Common Core-aligned curricula through our website and publication The Power of the Story: The Voice of Witness Teacher’s Guide to Oral History

-- Free copies of our anthology The Voice of Witness Reader and access to a nationwide learning community through the Sharing History Initiative
+- Free copies of one of our titles and access to a nationwide learning community through the Sharing History Initiative